Last updated: July 6, 2026

 We act as an independent Controller for personal data we collect for our own purposes, including: your account information, billing data, usage analytics, general website characteristics derived from your website content (such as industry or business type), and platform operation data.
 The processing of such data is governed by our Privacy Policy and is outside the scope of this DPA.

-In accordance with Article 26(2) of the GDPR, the essence of this joint controller arrangement for analytics data is as follows: We (Acira AI) determine the technical means and data points collected; you (the website operator) determine whether analytics are used on your website.
+In accordance with Article 26(2) of the GDPR, the essence of this joint controller arrangement for analytics data is as follows: We (Acira AI) determine the technical means and data points collected; you (the website operator) operate the website on which analytics data is collected and are responsible for disclosing the collection to your visitors.
 We are each responsible for our respective obligations under Applicable Data Protection Law.
 You are the primary point of contact for your website visitors regarding analytics data.
 A summary of this arrangement is made available to Data Subjects through this DPA and at https://www.acira.ai/dpa.

 To the extent that we process personal information subject to the California Consumer Privacy Act ("CCPA") on your behalf, we are your "service provider" as defined in Cal.
 Civ.
 Code § 1798.140(ag).
 We shall not: